david-rockwood/fimpad/fimpad/library/FIMpad/FIMpad Themes.md

 # FIMpad Themes

-Place your caret within in a config tag below and press Ctrl+Shift+C to apply it.
+Place your caret within in a config tag below and press Alt+= to apply it.
 This will change the colors in your text editor.